Bran-Mak-Morn/Learn_Repeat_Practise/README.md

 ## Files
 - `word_manager.py`: Contains the `WordManager` class for managing words from a CSV file, including loading, checking intervals for review, and retrieving words.
-- `word_review_app.py`: Implements the `WordReviewApp` class for the GUI, allowing users to review words and manage their learning experience.
+- `gui.py`: Implements the `WordReviewApp` class for the GUI, allowing users to review words and manage their learning experience.
+- `app.py`: Main app function - app factory.
+- `main.py`: Runs the code.
-- `data.csv`: Sample CSV file containing Spanish words and their Czech translations along with the dates they were added.
+- `words_to_review.csv`: Sample CSV file containing Spanish words and their Czech translations along with the dates they were added.

 ## Setup